rwdavies/QUILT/README.md

 --bqFilter=10 \
 --nCores=1
 ```

-Notes
-- This imputes NA12878 on this region, using a haplotagged Illumina example and ONT
-- Succesful completion of this run results in a VCF at `quilt_output/quilt.chr20.2000001.4000000.vcf.gz`
+Succesful completion of this run results in a VCF at `quilt_output/quilt.chr20.2000001.4000000.vcf.gz`.
+For more details on this and other examples, see [Examples](#paragraph-examples)
-- Per-sample, per-SNP output includes hard-called (integer) genotype, genotype posteriors, diploid dosage, and haploid dosages (i.e. haplotypes, can be turned into standard 0 or 1 haplotpes using rounding)
-- You can try bamlist.0.25.txt to try 0.25X bams
-- For normal operation when you do not have high quality phased truth genotypes, you can omit posfile and phasefile, and sites will be imputed

 ## Help, options and parameters <a name="paragraph-helpoptionsparams"></a>